2019 Suicide Intervention Skills Gatekeeper Training Workshops

 We know that suicide is a difficult subject that has affected many of us.
 Your instructor is both a suicide loss survivor and attempt survivor and understands that every individual’s experiences with suicide are unique.
 Great care is made to ensure that the training environment is a safe space for everyone to learn.
 Someone is available to provide support during the training, and Charlotte will be available to speak with you after the workshop (she is always the last one to leave), and she will also help connect you with the resources to provide additional needed support after the training.

 If you or someone you know is feeling suicidal or is in crisis: please contact Colorado Crisis Services at 844-493-TALK (8255) or text TALK to 38255.
 You can also reach them at www.coloradocrisisservices.org.
 You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), contact the Crisis Text Line by texting HOPE to 741-741 or visit www.imalive.org for online text chat.
-Hope and help are available 24/7/365; please reach out.
-You matter.
+Don’t give up fighting, please reach out.
+Hope and help are available 24/7/365.